-- 01 Identify and protect children's values and their human rights. - 02 Prevent human trafficking, unsafe migration, and exploitation through awareness in primary schools. - 03 Offer resources and pathways of advocacy for children.
+- 01 Identify and protect children's values and their human rights. - 02 Prevent human trafficking, unsafe migration, and exploitation. - 03 Offer resources and pathways of advocacy for children.
 HOW LONG IS IT?
 There are three one-hour interactive sessions that are flexible and can be tailored to suit the context of your audience and the length of your class period.
 WHO IS IT FOR?